-- Virtual students 18 and under are funded based on the number of minutes enrolled and are not eligible for any weightings.
-(Full-time funded at \$5,000, part-time funded at \$1,700 x FTE). - Beginning 2017-18, virtual students 19 and over will be funded \$709 per credit earned from July 1, to June 30 (up to a maximum of six credits).
+- Virtual students 19 and under are funded based on the number of minutes enrolled and are not eligible for any weightings.
+(Full-time funded at \$5,000, part-time funded at \$1,700 x FTE). - Virtual students 20 and over will be funded \$709 per credit earned from July 1, to June 30 (up to a maximum of six credits).

-Virtual students 18 and under must be enrolled and attending in September in order to be counted. on the spring semester.
+Virtual students 19 and under must be enrolled and attending in September in order to be counted.
 (No second count date.)

-Virtual students 19 and over - funding for credits earned is available for both semesters:
+Virtual students 20 and over - funding for credits earned is available for both semesters:

-- Students who are enrolled for 1st semester submit data on the ENRL records.
-(Again, there is not a second count date.) - Students who enroll after count window/during a semester submit an ASGT record in KIDS. must be the same students (who were enrolled 1st semester).
+- Students who are enrolled for 1st semester submit data on the ENRL records. - Students who enroll after count window/during a semester submit an ASGT record in KIDS.

-Virtual students 18 and under - if student is attending a traditional school in one district and a virtual school/program in another district the traditional school counts minutes first, the virtual school is limited to remaining minutes.
+Virtual students 19 and under - if student is attending a traditional school in one district and a virtual school/program in another district the traditional school counts minutes first, the virtual school is limited to remaining minutes.